-The Economics Department at the University of Oregon, located in the College of Arts and Sciences, employs a vibrant group of 25 faculty members.
-We are a top teaching and research department comprised of a dedicated group of faculty, staff and students who lead the field in current economic issues.
-We are also one of the fastest growing departments at the University due to the relevance of our subject matter, and our reputation for excellence in teaching and scholarship.
+The Economics Department at the University of Oregon, located in the College of Arts and Sciences, features a dedicated group of faculty, staff and students who lead the field in current economic issues.
+We are also one of the fastest growing departments at the University due to the relevance of our subject matter and reputation for excellence in teaching and scholarship.